-- Fresh Tomatoes I typically use roma tomatoes, but you can use any tomato you like.
-If using a cherry tomato, be sure to use more than 4.
+- Fresh Tomatoes I typically use roma tomatoes, but you can use any tomato you like, like plum tomatoes or globe tomatoes.

-- White Onion This can also be swapped for red onion.
+- Onion A white or yellow onion can be used here, or it can be swapped for red onion.

-- Garlic If you don't have fresh garlic, just omit.
+- Garlic If you don't have fresh garlic, just omit it.